 San Sperate, the world of bees and Sardinian honey

 What would happen if bees went extinct?
 From BBC to Business Insider, we’ve been warned many times about the catastrophic consequences of bee extinction.
-After reading and listening to the darkest forecast, I went to San Sperate, small town in southern Sardinia where some of the best Sardinian honey is produced.
+After reading and listening to the darkest forecast, I went to San Sperate, a small town in southern Sardinia where some of the best Sardinian honey is produced.

 A world without honeybees would also mean a world without fruits, vegetables, nuts and seeds.